 Accessory homes can take many forms and vary in size, but always contain everything someone needs to live, including a kitchen, bathroom, and place to sleep.
 Accessory homes typically range from 220 square-foot studios to nearly 1,200 square foot houses with multiple bedrooms.

 Now is a better time than ever to build an accessory home.
 Recent state legislation has significantly reduced or eliminated fees for many Accessory Homes.
 Homeowner associations (HOAs and CC&Rs) can no longer restrict the construction of accessory homes.
-Also to note, Placer County offers FREE plans, significantly saving you more money if you choose to use one.
+Also to note, Placer County offers pre-reviewed plans, significantly saving you more money if you choose to use one.

 shares at least one wall with the primary home